dalmia/CarND-Lane-Finding-P1/README.md

 `> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
 Click on the file called "P1.ipynb".
 Another browser window will appear displaying the notebook.
 Follow the instructions in the notebook to complete the project.

-**Step 3:** Complete the project and submit both the Ipython notebook and the project writeup

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).